Leroy Jethro Gibbs: Reception

 Early reception was primarily positive.
 During NCIS' first season on air, Ross Warneke wrote of Gibbs, "He's still wincing from three failed marriages and is a bit of a renegade within the service."
 He further called Mark Harmon's performance "convincing" and added that the character "has a heart of gold".
 Two years later, in November 2005, Noel Holston from the Sun-Sentinel said, "NCIS special agent, Jethro Gibbs, is one of those hard-shelled, soft-centered guys' guys Bellisario loves to write, a clear-thinking, decisive leader in whose crankiness his subordinates take an almost masochistic pleasure."

 William Bradly of The Huffington Post wrote an opinion piece in 2011 in response to NCIS being voted America's favorite television show in which he commented, "Gibbs is a hard-ass, but a very nice hard-ass, who usually has all the answers thanks to his well-honed 'gut.'
 And when he doesn't, the quirky science nerds are there to help him out in their reassuringly civvy ways."
-In 2012, Kyle Smith from the New York Post praised the show's respect for the military and Harmon's portrayal of a Marine.

 One reviewer wrote a long analysis:

 Never, have I seen a show portray such an accurate description of leadership.
 Agent Jethro Gibbs is a very intimidating leader; to his agents, and to his suspects.
 No one wants to mess with Gibbs, and that is no surprise.
 He is incredibly strong emotionally, and a very loving person to his family.
 His top qualities are leadership and fearlessness.
 Gibbs is also very impatient, and easily angered, which don't serve him well in his relationships.

 Leadership is Gibbs' best quality.
 On the outside, he is tough as nails, seemingly impossible to break.
 On the inside, he is a compassionate person, who is extremely supportive of his friends and family.

 In 2011, June Thomas from Slate magazine wrote, "Team leader Gibbs (Mark Harmon) is a coffee-slurping stoic, a former Marine often exasperated by his sometimes-silly underlings."
 She also discussed the show and its characters' appeal to conservatives: "They're intelligent, hard-working, and devoted...Gibbs is an old-fashioned man: strong and silent, a skilled woodworker who doesn't lock his front door."
 Alyssa Rosenberg of the Washington Monthly also suggested that Gibbs, "a former Marine with a Bush-like faith in his 'gut', appeared as a distinctly conservative figure in the series, in contrast to "liberal stand-ins" McGee and Abby Sciuto.

 In 2011, it was reported that the role had made Mark Harmon the fourth most popular actor on primetime television.
 Several other members of the NCIS cast were also listed in the top ten, including Pauley Perrette (Abby Sciuto), Cote de Pablo (Ziva David), David McCallum (Ducky Mallard), and Michael Weatherly (Anthony DiNozzo).